jfecher/golden-tests/README.md

 - `expected exit status: [i32]`: If specified, goldentests will issue an error if the exit status differs to what is expected.
 Defaults to `None` (exit status is ignored by default).

+> Important!
+Note that when specifying both the expected stdout and stderr, they should be separated by an empty line!
+> otherwise, golden-tests won't know where each multi-line string is meant to end.

 You can even configure the specific keywords used if you want.
 For any further information, check out goldentest's documentation [here](https://docs.rs/goldentests).